ayakael/build/apk/v3.15/main/dotnet-3.1/README.md

 directory as the top-most git  directory.
 Thus, an error occurs when one attempts a build within aports (or other git repos).
 There's likely a way to adjust this, but for now this will do.
+* No check() mechanism, havn't found any docs for source-build tests
+* Tested only build for x86_64.
+While dotnet supports x86, aarch64 and
+armv7, I have not attempted a build on these architectures due to lack of time and hardware.

 # Patch notes